You want smart political talk without the meltdowns?

 You know, I kind of love when people in the audience, and Linda, you've seen this because you've been to a couple of shows with your family.

-And, you know, I throw a football out, and you'll see like uh it's going a lady standing up.
+And, you know, I throw a football out and you'll see like it's going a lady standing up.

 She wants to catch a football.

-And I I'm throwing out dozens and dozens of them.
+And I'm throwing out dozens and dozens of them.

 So it's not like we have a shortage of footballs, right?

-Dive over an elderly couple, smash through the poor lady, you know, intercept the ball and and keep it.
+And then you'll see some guy three seats over dive over an elderly couple, smash through the poor lady, you know, intercept the ball, and keep it.

-I'm like, if you really want a ball that bad, I'll be glad to give you one.
+I'm like, if you really want a ball that bet, I'll be glad to give you one.

 You don't have to kill half the audience to catch the football.